-After waking early to enjoy the sunrise views, we have a downhill ridge walk through the Tilkot Forest Reserve, tiny Chhetri villages and traditional terraced farmland to the somewhat crumbling but atmospheric Changu Narayan Temple.
-Before arriving at our hotel in Kathmandu hotel for our last night in Nepal, we'll tour the important Hindu and Buddhist pilgrimage sites of Pashupatinath temple and Boudhanath stupa.
+After waking early to enjoy the sunrise views, we can take an optional downhill ridge walk through the Tilkot Forest Reserve, tiny Chhetri villages and traditional terraced farmland to the somewhat crumbling but atmospheric Changu Narayan Temple.
+Before arriving at our hotel in Kathmandu hotel for our last night in Nepal, we'll also tour the important Hindu and Buddhist pilgrimage sites of Pashupatinath temple and Boudhanath stupa.
 These are both very important to their respective religions, but have a completely contrasting atmosphere and ambience which is fascinating to see.
+Our final night in Nepal is then free to head into Thamel to enjoy one last meal before flying home tomorrow.

-Our final night in Nepal is then free to head into Thamel to enjoy one last meal together before flying home tomorrow.
+OVERNIGHT: Kathmandu boutique hotel

-OVERNIGHT: Kathmandu hotel MEALS: Breakfast
+MEALS: Breakfast EXTRAS: None